-Skip the freezer aisle and whip up a warm batch of Easy Homemade Soft Pretzel Bites with this tried and tested recipe.
+Skip the freezer aisle and whip up a warm batch of Easy Homemade Soft Pretzel Bites with a tried-and-tested recipe that yields perfectly chewy, pillowy soft nuggets.

-Before you read the word “yeast” in the recipe below and go running for the hills (or perhaps your local grocery store’s freezer aisle), allow me to calm any fears or previous frustrations when it comes to this sometimes tricky ingredient.
+Now before you read the word “yeast” in this recipe and go running for the hills (or perhaps your local grocery store’s freezer aisle), allow me to calm any fears or previous frustrations when it comes to this sometimes tricky ingredient.

 This recipe is fool-proof.
 I repeat: Anyone and everyone can make soft pretzel bites.
 There is no fancy twisting.
 There is no hard-to-pronounce chemical bath to get that glossy brown exterior.
 There is no kneading by hand.